Meghan Waldron, a 16-year-old girl in Massachusetts, disregards comments about her size, “Sure I’m small, but so are poison dart frogs!”

 She also lives with progeria, which causes rapid aging.
 She’s actually a Youth Ambassador for Progeria Research Foundation, where she engages the public, gives speeches, and facilitates community engagement.

 Progeria isn’t the topic Meghan wants to center her life around.
 She found trips to medical centers waiting for a diagnosis boring.
 Essentially, progeria is a rare condition that happens when a random mutation accelerates aging.
-Patients with progeria live in the body of a much older person, which leads to severe health complications.
-They often only live into their teenage years.
+Patients with progeria live in the body of a much older person, which leads to severe, life-limiting health complications.
 To learn more about progeria, click here.

 Meghan’s recent children’s book “Running on the Wind” is about a bird named Cassidy, who wasn’t born in a nest and can’t fly.
 Cassidy, like Megan, the competitive track athlete, learns to run instead.